CODA (2021 film): Casting

-Heder first cast Marlee Matlin in CODA.
-During the development process, the film's financiers resisted casting deaf actors for the remaining deaf characters.
-Matlin threatened to drop out unless deaf actors were cast, and the financiers ultimately relented.
+Marlee Matlin, an award-winning and internationally known actress, was the first person cast for the film.
+During the development process, the film's financiers resisted casting deaf actors for the remaining deaf characters, but Matlin threatened to drop out unless deaf actors were cast, and the financiers ultimately relented.

 Heder described the casting as an opportunity for Matlin to play against type, her previous roles have been "'put-together' and classy characters".
 Heder said, "Marlee, in real life, is much more funny, and she has a dirty sense of humor.
 This (role) was a working-class fisherman's wife, and she has a lot of elements of her personality that were very right for this character."
 Matlin used her connections with Deaf West Theatre in Los Angeles, California, to help Heder find additional deaf actors.
 Heder saw Troy Kotsur in a Deaf West production and cast him as the fisherman and father.
 She cast Daniel Durant after finding him through auditions.
-Matlin, Kotsur, and Durant were already familiar with one other through their collaboration on the Deaf West production of the musical Spring Awakening.
+Matlin, Kotsur, and Durant were already familiar with one another through their collaboration on the Deaf West production of the musical Spring Awakening.

 Matlin described her interest in getting CODA made, "I felt that audiences would really see deaf people in a film ...
 There are so many levels for people to identify with and, for people with no connection, who have never met a deaf person, to see sign language, to see deaf people in normal, day-to-day settings ...
 People think that deaf people are monolithic in how they approach life.
 And this film bursts that myth ...
 But to burst that myth, it had to be told as authentically as possible.
 And it's strange because studios clearly have the ability to greenlight a film and cast whomever they want, and there continues to be a lack of awareness that you can tell universal stories with deaf characters."
 Kotsur said, "You have to think a little bit outside the box and present more opportunities, instead of just having two options ...
 You know, you write this script because somebody's deaf, or I'm writing it because it's a character that happens to be deaf.
 There's a distinction there."

-For the deaf actors, Heder hired a rotating group of ASL interpreters that facilitated communication with signing and speaking among the cast and crew.
+Heder hired a rotating group of ASL interpreters that facilitated communication with signing and speaking among the cast and crew.
 She connected with the deaf community in nearby Boston to secure the interpreters for on-set communication.
 Matlin said, "[Heder] really immersed herself into our culture and made every attempt to learn and to work with us and having two directors of sign language on the set, plus interpreters, plus the crew who learned our language, everyone working together, it was working like on any other set, but the sign language aspect made it extra special."